Our Students' Union supports over 150 societies

 Swansea University has a strong campus-based student community.
 From visual arts to poker; real ale to gospel, the Students' Union most likely has the perfect society for you - and if it doesn't, the Union makes it easy for you to start your own!

-For the full list of societies, and for more information, please visit the Students' Union website.
+For the full list of societies, and for more information, please visit the Students' Union website Societies page.

-Students can volunteer to get involved with any of these media, and will be given training and help to develop their journalistic skills.
+Students can volunteer to get involved with any of the University's three media channels, and will be given training and help to develop their journalistic skills.
 Practical work experience is also available, both on the student publications themselves and in outside organisations.
 Many ex-Waterfronters now work professionally in the media - but students who simply want to write for fun are also welcome!